3 Vital Aspects to Consider While Exploring How to Become a Criminal Investigator

 Aside from large police departments, a lot of criminal investigators work for federal agencies such as the Federal Bureau of Investigation (FBI), the Drug Enforcement Administration (DEA), and the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).

 - Private investigators—A lot of people think that these investigative professionals only work on cases of a civil nature, such as those involving cheating spouses.
 But the truth is that many private investigators specialize in finding evidence for criminal cases.
 In fact, a lot of them are hired to help investigate electronic crimes, missing persons, corporate fraud, workplace misconduct, and financial wrongdoing.
 Many of them also help criminal lawyers prepare their defenses by locating witnesses, verifying facts, or finding new pieces of evidence.
+Not surprisingly, many of them have a law enforcement background.
+In fact, such positions are common jobs for retired police officers.

 Each of these career options requires different qualifications.
 For instance, crime scene investigator requirements usually differ from detective or criminal investigator requirements.
 And that leads to the next aspect worth considering.